petermoorey/petermoorey.github.io/_posts/2019-10-07-building-a-network-monitoring-agent-google-cloud.markdown

 layout: post
 title: Building a Network Monitoring Agent using Google Cloud
 date: 2019-10-07 00:00:00 +0600
 description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+Go ahead and edit it and re-build the site to see your changes.
-img: monitoring-agent.png # Add image post (optional)
+img: monitoring-agent.png
-tags: [Js, Conference] # add tag
+tags: [Js, Conference]
 ---

 ## Overview